MousaviLaleh/UFOs/README.md

 ![01.png](static/images/01.png)

-Filters help user to have a faster and neat search into the table.
+Filters help user to have a faster and neat search in the table.
 <br/>

 ![02.png](static/images/02.png)